LeeWannacott/table-sort-js/README.md

 If `<thead>` does not exist it will be created by using data from first row. `<tbody>` is optional.

-Remember to use `className` for React.
+Remember to use `className` for ReactJS.